edumello/SkipTheDishes-scalable-architecture/README.md

-# SkipTheDishs Hackathon - A Cloud Based Scalable Architecture
+# SkipTheDishes Hackathon - A Cloud Based Scalable Architecture

 The slides also provided on:
 - https://github.com/edumello/SkipTheDishes-scalable-architecture/blob/master/Skip%20the%20Dishes.pptx